Wire Fence Supports German Shepherd Rescue Elite Ltd with £2,379.80 for New Fencing Project

 As a dog owner myself (I’ve got five – including a Jack Russell who thinks he’s much bigger than he is), I know how important it is to have a secure fence.
 There’s nothing quite like the peace of mind that comes from knowing they’re safe and have plenty of space to run around.

-A big thank you to Lizzi for reaching out, and to both her and Dave for the amazing work they’re doing at Camelot Kennels.
+A big thank you to Lizzy for reaching out, and to both her and Dave for the amazing work they’re doing at Camelot Kennels.
 We’re really grateful to be involved and would be more than happy to help again in the future.

-Orsi Content Creator at Wirefence
+Orsi Content Creator at Wire Fence

 Project Images